serai-dex/serai/docs/processor/Multisig Rotation.md

 Slightly before the end of step 3, the new multisig should start receiving new external outputs.
-These won't be confirmed for another `CONFIRMATIONS` blocks, and the new multisig won't start handling `Burn`s for another `CONFIRMATIONS + 2` blocks.
+These won't be confirmed for another `CONFIRMATIONS` blocks, and the new multisig won't start handling `Burn`s for another `CONFIRMATIONS` blocks plus 10 minutes.
 Accordingly, the new multisig should only become responsible for `Burn`s shortly after it has taken ownership of the stream of newly received coins.

 Before it takes responsibility, it also should've been transferred all internal outputs under the standard scheduling flow.
 Any delayed outputs will be immediately forwarded, and external stragglers are only reported to Serai once sufficiently confirmed in the new multisig.
-Accordingly, liquidity should mostly avoid fragmentation during rotation.
-The only latency should be on the `+ 2` blocks present, and on delayed outputs, which should've been immediately usable, having to wait another `CONFIRMATIONS` blocks to be confirmed once forwarded.
+Accordingly, liquidity should avoid fragmentation during rotation.
+The only latency should be on the 10 minutes present, and on delayed outputs, which should've been immediately usable, having to wait another `CONFIRMATIONS` blocks to be confirmed once forwarded.

-An output latent by a single block may occur in practice, and would still trigger the full `CONFIRMATIONS` delay.
-The period the prior multisig handles `Burn`s could be extended by a single block to better handle this, yet then liquidity would be fragmented for that single block.
-We cannot prevent this delay from ever occurring without fundamentally re-architecting this design, yet we can prevent also having liquidity fragmentation by accepting this delay here.
-Considering latent outputs should be a fraction of overall outputs, meaning the delay should be without impact in practice (though so would be the impact of a single block of fragmentation), the theoretic property is appreciated.

 Immediate forwarding does unfortunately prevent batching inputs to reduce fees.
 Given immediate forwarding only applies to latent outputs, considered